AbbieNgXinYi/Gamenian/README.md

       - Extron GUI Designer
       - Extron GCP
    - Configuring Router
+      - Changing Network Name (SSID) and Wifi Password
+      - Setting up your own AV LAN

 - **[Testing Phase](#testing-phase) (With Instructions and Demo)**
+   - Demo Video of Project
    - Connect 4
    - 2048
    - Ping Pong
-   - Joystick and Button Demo

 - **[Troubleshooting](#troubleshooting)**
    - What if the video is unable to livefeed onto the projector?